*This post may contain affiliate links. Read more »

 I can’t adequately describe the heavenly meal you are going to have right outta your home kitchen!
-I make a thali platter for my family with this killer dal recipe along with my veg. biryani, vegan butter chicken, ridge gourd curry, and flaky fresh parotta.
-If you are looking for a sattvic version of this recipe, you might want to check out my recipe for sattvic masoor dahl.
+I make a thali platter for my family with this killer dal recipe along with my veg biryani, vegan butter chicken, ridge gourd curry, and flaky fresh parotta or potato-stuffed kulcha.
+If you are looking for a sattvic dal, you might want to check out my recipes for sattvic masoor dahl or chana dal.

 This hearty and flavorful dish will make your taste buds dance with joy.
 Plus, it's so easy to make that even your cat can do it (just kidding, please don't let your cat cook).